vmware/photon-os-installer/docs/ks_config.md

   AB System Upgrade mechanism.
     - **Acceptable values:** _true_, _false_
     - **Default value:** _false_
+    - Note that the space set is per individual partition.
+So if the size is for example set to 128 MB, a total of 256 MB will be used.

-    Example: In given the partition table below, the "/" partition will have a shadow partition but the "/sda" partition will not have a shadow partition:
+    - Example: If given the partition table below, the "/" partition will have a shadow partition but the "/sda" partition will not have a shadow partition:
     ```json
     {